adambanaszkiewicz/fresh-file/README.md

 # FreshFile
 Simple, fast, standalone PHP lib, that helps You to define, if any of your files were modified since last time You check - Is this file FRESH?

 Script uses **filemtime()** function (with optional **clearstatcache()**) to get last modification time of file.
-All modification times are stored in one cache file (if You use multiple instances, multiple files will be created), so even when you use this library for houndreds of files, it will store their times in one file, and read&write will be done one time per request.
+All modification times are stored in one cache file (if You use multiple instances, multiple files will be created), so even when you use this library for houndreds of files, it will store their times in one file, and read&write of cache file will be done one time per request.

 # Usage